Most runners would love to be able to run longer without getting so fatigued that they need to stop.

 #3: Strengthen Your Lungs

 The first component discussed for improving cardiorespiratory endurance was improving the strength and efficiency of the breathing muscles and lungs to take in oxygen.
-Your lungs also play a key role in getting rid of carbon dioxide waste.
+Your lungs also play a key role in eliminating carbon dioxide waste.

 The device provides resistance as you perform specific breathing exercises that are guided through a companion app, so it’s basically like strength training for your breathing muscles.